-79/22 Rowley & Fenemere Angling Association - The Town Clerk reported that at the last meeting the Outdoor Recreation & Asset Manager presented a report on what they knew of the Angling Association and their recent purchase of the Fishing Rights.
-The minutes of the last meeting went to Council which resulted in a motion of no action being taken on proposed tree works.
-The Town Clerk provided some additional clarification.
+79/22 Rowley & Fenemere Angling Association - The Town Clerk reported that at the last meeting the Outdoor Recreation & Asset Manager presented a report on what they knew of the Angling

+Association and their recent purchase of the Fishing Rights.
+The minutes of the last meeting went to Council which resulted in a motion of no action being taken on proposed tree works being agreed, The Town Clerk wished to provide some additional clarification.

-Fishing rights were established in 1972 when the Corporation bought the land from the estate of Mr Dekin.
+These fishing rights were established in 1972 when the Corporation bought the land that known as Castlewalk Recreation Ground from the estate of a Mr Dekin.
 All rights to the land were purchased by the Corporation with the exception of the Fishing Rights to the river; they were retained by the Estate and subsequently sold to the Ditherington Anglers.
 That club had since folded, and those rights were sold on to the Rowley & Fenemere Angling Association so predecessor Councils to the Town Council had never owned those rights.
 The original conveyance which saw the purchase of Castlewalk Recreation Ground provided certain rights including rights to fish, right to install pegs, rights to clear vegetation & trees around those pegs and rights of access.
 This could not be challenged as they were conditions of that 1972 Conveyance, even if fishing hadn't taken place on that site for some years.
-There had been suggestion from the public that fishing hadn't taken place on site for forty years.
-Fishing ceased in 2013 and for a number of year the Town Council would remove the Himalayan Balsam from the riverbank so the Angling Club could fish.

-Last year, officers met with the new owners of the rights to discuss tree works and a minimal amount of work was required; whilst they would do that, all other trees were reviewed as part of the Council's Tree Management Plan and a schedule of works was prepared with a view to seeking Conservation Area Consent to prune and fell.
-The schedule was reviewed by Stephen Shields of Shropshire Council; he added some additional limbs and the application was submitted and approved with a view to undertaking the works in the winter programme.
+It certainly wasn't the forty years that certain members of the public were suggesting.
+The Town Clerk recalled that when the Town Council first started in 2009 anglers would ring up asking whether the council would move the Himalayan Balsam from the riverbank so the Angling Club could fish.
+Last year, officers met with the new owners of the rights to discuss tree works and a minimal amount of work was required; whilst they would do that, all other trees were reviewed as part of their Tree Management Plan and a schedule of works was prepared with a view to seeking Conservation Area Consent to prune and fell.
+The schedule was reviewed by Stephen Shields of Shropshire Council; he added so additional limbs and the application was submitted and approved with a view to undertaking the works in the winter programme.

-95% of that work was for Health & Safety grounds and not for supporting the anglers.
+The Town Clerk stressed that 95% of that work was for Health & Safety grounds and not for supporting the anglers.
 That work had been reviewed under the Quantified Tree Risk Assessment model and had been flagged as a priority.
 The work could not be deferred any longer; the fact that the works had been identified as a risk and a priority would leave the council with an undefendable claim were any injury to be caused from those trees.
-The majority were cracked willows and pollarding willows which allowed the trees to thrive and if the work was done now, they stood a chance of summer growth.
-Additionally at Full Council there was a request to seek talks with the Club to determine whether those rights could be purchased; the Town Clerk had a meeting arranged with the club the following week and she sought permission to undertake the works as proposed last year for which there was an existing planning permission for.
+The majority were cracked willows and pollarding willows which allowed the tree to thrive and if they did them now, they stood a chance of summer growth.
+Additionally at Full Council there was a request to seek talks with the Club to determine whether those rights could be purchased; The Town Clerk had a meeting arranged with the club the following week and she sought permission to undertake the works as proposed last year that there was an an existing planning permission for.